 Queen Elizabeth II

 While the Queen favors brightly colored coat dresses for formal occasions, when it comes to off-duty style, Her Majesty is all about cardigans.
 Usually teaming a blouse and pleated skirt with a loose, open cardigan in a muted hue, the Queen has been pictured in button-down sweaters for decades, most recently when the monarch met her newest great-grandchild, Archie.

 At the other end of the style spectrum, rock icon Kurt Cobain introduced a whole new generation to the cardigan in the 1990s.
 The Nirvana frontman took an item of clothing usually seen on grannies and grandpas and made it cool, wearing moth-eaten chunky knits with band T-shirts and battered jeans.
 One of the singer’s most famous cardigans, worn for the band’s 1993 MTV Unplugged gig, sold at auction for $334,000.

 Preppy, fine-knit cardigans from brands like J. Crew were a mainstay in Michelle Obama‘s wardrobe as First Lady, reportedly leading to a spike in sales as fans sought to emulate her elegant style.
 On the night Barack Obama was elected as President in 2008, the First Lady wore a black cardigan over her red and black Narciso Rodriguez dress.

-Now, with the release of Folklore, Taylor Swift has put the cardigan back on the map once more.
-Given the pop star’s huge reach with 137 million followers on Instagram, we predict we’ll be seeing more cozy cardis in the shops once fall rolls around.
+With the release of Folklore, Taylor Swift put the cardigan back on the map.
+Given the pop star’s huge reach with 175 million followers on Instagram, we predict we’ll be seeing more cozy cardis in the shops once fall rolls around.